raspberrypilearning/editor-make-a-face/en/step_6.md

 <h2 class="c-project-heading--task">Triangles</h2>

 --- task ---
-You can also draw a triangle, but you will need to specify the x,y coordinates of each of the three points of the triangle.
+➡️ Practice drawing a triangle

 --- /task ---

-Replace your rectangle code with a call to the `triangle` function.
+Add code to draw a `triangle`.
 Each pair of values is an x,y coordinate for one of the points of the triangle.

 --- code ---
 ---